 Guided with the aforementioned phenomenon, in the present article we explore the possibility of a model-independent extension of the SM in the form of T-odd anomalous interactions of the top-quark with gluons in the context of top-pair production at the LHC with pre-existing data at 13 TeV center-of-mass (C.M.) energy and the forthcoming 14 TeV run for projected Luminosities of about 0.3 ab$^{-1}$, 1 ab$^{-1}$, 2 ab$^{-1}$ and 3 ab$^{-1}$ respectively.

-The T-violating interactions of the top-quark have already been studied for a fixed $CP$-violating scale in the Refs.~\cite{Bernreuther:2017cyi,Hagiwara:2017ban,Kempster:2016jes, Hayreter:2015ryk, Saha:2015lna,Berge:2015naf,ATLAS:2013ula,deVries:2018mgf,Cirigliano:2016nyn,Chien:2015xha,Cheung:1996kc, Cheung:1995nt,Li:2017esm,Gupta:2009eq,Antipin:2008zx,Khachatryan:2016ngh,Monfared:2016vwr,Dawson:2013owa,Dwivedi:2016xwm,Bernreuther:2010ny}; for example, $CP$-violation at future $e^+e^-$ collider in $t\bar{t}$ production is investigated in Ref. \cite{Bernreuther:2017cyi}, Ref. \cite{Hagiwara:2017ban} study $CP$-violation due to complex top-Yukawa coupling in $e^+e^- \to ht\bar{t}$ at future $e^+e^-$ collider.
-Study of the charge-asymmetries in $b\bar{b}$ pair from top-quark decay was first presented in Ref. \cite{Kempster:2016jes}, the study of Ref. \cite{Hayreter:2015ryk} discusses the $CP$-violation in top-quark pair production using T-odd correlation from the top-quark chromo-electric dipole moment (CEDM), study of Ref. \cite{Saha:2015lna} was to probe the possibilities of $CP$-violation in a rare process of top decay $t \to b\bar{b}c$, study of Ref. \cite{Berge:2015naf} studied the possible $CP$-violating effects due to one-loop corrections to the top-quark pair production in the complex MSSM with minimal flavor violation (MFV) at hadron colliders and Ref. \cite{ATLAS:2013ula} study the $CP$-violation in the decay of a single top-quark produced in the t-channels.
+The T-violating interactions of the top-quark have already been studied in the literature for a fixed $CP$-violating scale in the Refs.~\cite{Bernreuther:2017cyi,Hagiwara:2017ban,Aaboud:2016bmk,Hayreter:2015ryk, Saha:2015lna,Berge:2015naf,ATLAS:2013ula,deVries:2018mgf,Cirigliano:2016nyn,Chien:2015xha,Cheung:1996kc, Cheung:1995nt,Li:2017esm,Gupta:2009eq,Antipin:2008zx,Khachatryan:2016ngh,Monfared:2016vwr,Dawson:2013owa,Dwivedi:2016xwm,Bernreuther:2010ny}; for example, $CP$-violation at future $e^+e^-$ collider in $t\bar{t}$ production is investigated in Ref. \cite{Bernreuther:2017cyi}, Ref. \cite{Hagiwara:2017ban} considered $CP$-violation due to complex top-Yukawa coupling in $e^+e^- \to ht\bar{t}$ at future $e^+e^-$ collider, Charge-asymmetries in $b\bar{b}$ pair from top-quark decay were first analysed in Ref. \cite{Aaboud:2016bmk}, Ref. \cite{Hayreter:2015ryk} studied the $CP$-violation using T-odd correlations in lepton plus jets channel, Ref. \cite{Saha:2015lna} explored the possibilities of $CP$-violation in a rare process of top decay $t \to b\bar{b}c$, Ref. \cite{Berge:2015naf} examines the possible $CP$-violating effects due to one-loop corrections to the top pair production process in the complex MSSM with minimal flavor violation (MFV) at hadron colliders and Ref. \cite{ATLAS:2013ula} investigates the $CP$-violation in the decay of a single top-quark produced in the t-channels.